 What does it mean when delays are caused by leaves on the line? 🍃

 Leaves falling onto train tracks is an issue for railways across the country.
-It might sound strange that something so ordinary can cause delays on a rail network but it can cause severe disruption if measures aren’t taken to prevent it. 🛤
+It might sound strange but leaves on the track can cause severe disruption if measures aren’t taken to prevent it. 🛤

 When leaves fall from trees onto train tracks, they’re crushed into mulch.
 That mulch then sticks to the tracks, and makes the rails slippery.
 Trains have to accelerate and brake more carefully and, when the rail is particularly slippery, it can cause the trains to skid while braking.
 The effect is similar to what would happen if a car was braking on an icy surface. ⚠️